bvelizmera/Reinhardt-s-Raiders-Django-Hackathon/README.md

 - On the top right corner, the user can see the number of available spots and the number of participants attending with icon next to it.

-- Finally, on the bottom right corner there is a clickable button for those students who want to register.
+- Finally, on the bottom right corner there is a clickable button for those students who want to indicate that they will attend.
+  - This button displays as "Register" for non-authenticated users, alongside a prompt explaining that they must register & create a student profile in order to attend.
+Clicking the button will direct them to the registration page.

 - User experience in the events section: